The Jessup Room in the Library (main reading room on the first floor) will be inaccessible to readers from Monday 13th

 Oxford Wolfson David Thomas Graduate Scholarship in Ancient Documents

 The Oxford Wolfson David Thomas Graduate Scholarship in Ancient Documents is open to new students undertaking a DPhil with a topic focussing on papyrological and/or documentary evidence for the ancient world, with a preference for Greek and/or Latin documentary papyri.

-The scholarship covers course fees, college fees and a stipend at the UK Research Council (RCUK) rate.
+The scholarship covers course fees, college fees and provides a stipend at the UK Research Council (RCUK) rate.

 Eligible degree subjects